orygilad/speakcare_home_assignment/README.md

 decoding .m4a files
 -------------------
-the project decode the provided .m4a and converts them to .wav at the begining. the conversion is done by the pydub library. the initial sampling rate of the .m4a files is 44.1Khz. during the conversion a resampling to 16Khz is performed.
+the project decode the provided .m4a files and converts them to .wav at the begining. the conversion is done by the pydub library. the initial sampling rate of the .m4a files is 44.1Khz. during the conversion a resampling to 16Khz is performed.

 Algorithmic pipeline